 Succulents have become stars of the garden world over the past few years, and it’s easy to see why.
 Water-wise, fuss-free, sculptural, colorful and just plain cool, they’re one of this decade’s must-have plants.
-While they look amazing simply planted in a pot, it's easier than you may think to incorporate these plants into your garden's design.
+While they look amazing simply planted in a pot, it's east to incorporate these plants into your garden's design.
 And not just in the warmer zones; many succulents are hardy to zone 4.

 To get you inspired, we’ve listed five of our favorite ways to use succulents.

-Many succulents are so architectural that just one perfect specimen planted with lots of negative, empty space around it makes a bold statement.
-From ovals and spikes to pearls and pegs, the quirky shapes of the foliage of many succulents makes them an ideal choice to create a focal point.
+Many succulents are so architectural.
+Just one perfect specimen planted with lots of negative, empty space around it makes a bold statement.
+From ovals and spikes to pearls and pegs.
+The quirky shapes of the foliage of many succulents makes them an ideal choice to create a focal point.

 Low growing varieties make excellent colorful, durable ground covers.
 These spread rapidly, are water-wise once established, and offer interest in color and texture.
-Can be sheared back in order to control their spill onto pavement, and their root systems can help knit and stabilize soil such as on hillsides.
+Can be sheared back in order to control their spill onto pavement.
+Their root systems can help knit and stabilize soil such as on hillsides.

 Spillers and Fillers

-Whether slipped into cracks in an old concrete wall, wedged between stones in a rock wall, or planted above and allowed to spill over, trailing varieties are a water-wise solution to disguising or dressing up blank vertical surfaces.
+Whether slipped into cracks in an old concrete wall or wedged between stones in a rock wall.
+Or, planted above and allowed to spill over.
+Trailing varieties are a water-wise solution to disguising or dressing up blank vertical surfaces.
 Once they snuggle in, you don’t have to do much more than trim and tidy-up as they grow.

-Create a painterly vignette in a container by mixing various textures and colors (we’ve even seen succulents potted up as chic house numbers made by combining two low-growing varieties), planted into a living wall for a vertical accent, or layered in a strawberry pot.
-Or, keep it simple and modern by tucking one killer specimen in a pot for a jaw-dropping statement that, with minimal care, will live for years to come.
+Create a painterly vignette in a container by mixing various textures and colors.
+(We've even seen succulents potted up as chic house numbers made by combining two low-growing varieties.)
+Plant into a living wall for a vertical accent, or layered in a strawberry pot.
+Or, keep it simple and modern by tucking one killer specimen in a pot for a jaw-dropping statement.
+Plus it's minimal care and will live for years to come.
 Your neighbors will be wondering what designer you’ve hired.

-We're all designing with wildlife on our minds these days and many succulents produce the most beautiful flowers in a shades such as red, white, pink, and orange.
+We're all designing with wildlife on our minds these days.
+Many succulents produce the most beautiful flowers in a shades such as red, white, pink, and orange.
 Birds, bees, and butterflies will swarm, so get your camera out and capture Mother Nature at her best.